Politics of the Czech Republic: President

 The president is also the commander in chief of the Armed Forces and ratifies all domestic laws and international agreements.

 Cabinet

 The Cabinet is the supreme executive body in the Czech Republic.
 It makes its decisions as a body.
 It is held responsible by the Chamber of Deputies.
 The president appoints every new prime minister, who then chooses the ministers.
 All ministers of the Cabinet need to be approved by the president and within thirty days after the presidential approval they must ask the Chamber of Deputies for a vote of confidence.

-Prime Minister
+Prime minister

 The prime minister is the head of government.
-He or she organizes the work of the Cabinet, presides over it and acts in its name.
-The prime minister sets the agenda for most foreign and domestic policies.
-He or she has to obtain the president's approval to hire or dismiss any other member of the Cabinet.
+The prime minister organizes the work of the Cabinet, presides over it and acts in its name.
+The prime minister sets the agenda for most foreign and domestic policies but has to obtain the president's approval to hire or dismiss any other member of the Cabinet.

 Ministers

 Ministers are any member of the Cabinet who are not the prime minister.
 They are usually the head of a ministry, but this is not required.
 A ministry – sometimes called government department – is a governmental organisation that manages a specific sector of public administration.
 The number of ministries varies depending on the particular Cabinet and is managed by the Competence Law.
 As of 2021, the Czech Republic had 13 ministers and 14 ministries.